-These steps can be very helpful to building an effective defence (or convincing the prosecutor to drop the charges altogether).
+These steps can be very helpful for building an effective defence (or convincing the Prosecutor to drop the charges altogether).

 What can a lawyer do to help me defend against fraud charges in Calgary?

-As we start preparing your defence by examining police actions and the evidence against you, there are certain defence strategies that can be used to aid your cause.
-Some of these include:
+As we start preparing your defence by examining police actions and the evidence against you, there are certain defence strategies that can be used to aid your cause, including:

-- Gathering evidence from witnesses that support your version of events.
+- Gathering evidence from witnesses that support your version of events;char

-To learn more about how we can help, please contact our team of Fraud Lawyers to conduct a thorough review of your situation so that we can tailor a precise strategy for a successful defence of your case.
+To learn more about how we can help, please contact our team of Fraud Lawyers.
+We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.